timescale/timescaledb/getting-started/quickstart.md

 ## Step 4: Insert Sample Data

 Let's add some sample sensor readings:
+-- Enable query timing to see time to run queries
+\timing on

 ```sql
 -- Insert sample data for multiple sensors